-French Cricket is a social version of cricket which can be played anywhere, though mostly it is played in the park or at the beach.
+French Cricket is a social version of cricket that can be played anywhere, though mostly it is played in the park or at the beach.
 I have no idea why it is called French Cricket, and it is probably called something else outside of Australia.

 The rules of French Cricket will vary, but here is a list that many a game is based on.